 Salt and pepper to taste at the end.
 I don’t like to season really heavily when making because broths sodium levels do vary and I don’t want it too salty.
 I feel it is best to let everyone add this to their liking when served.
 Also, my husband has high blood pressure so he uses less than I would like.

 You can make this with kidney beans as well, follow our Instant Pot red beans and rice instructions for that.
-Serve this as a side dish or add it in with some meat from our carne asada Crock Pot recipe for killer tacos.
+Serve this as a side dish or add it in with some meat from like carne asada or chicken for killer tacos.

 There is a trick to cooking rice in an Instant Pot.
 Read carefully if this is new to you: Do NOT stir it in.
 This can trigger the burn notice on your pot and make it stop cooking all together.
 Then your meal isn’t cooked, won’t if you try to restart it and dinner will be a disaster.